 Banff Springs Snail

 This tiny mollusc is actually the most endangered species in Banff National Park!
 The only place in the world where Banff Springs snails live are the hot springs on Sulphur Mountain.
 Specially adapted to this harsh environment they are indicators of the health of the thermal spring ecosystems where they live.
 You can spot Banff Springs snails at the Cave and Basin National Historic Site.

 Please respect all wildlife you encounter and remember that Banff National Park is their home.
 For information on viewing wildlife responsibly please watch this video.

 Interested in learning more?

-Visit our wildlife page and consider joining an Evening Wildlife Safari or visiting The Lake Louise Sightseeing Lift, Gondola & Interpretive Centre.
+Visit our wildlife page and consider joining an Evening Wildlife Safari or visiting the interpretive centre at the Lake Louise Ski Resort & Summer Gondola.
 The Banff Park Museum National Historic Site is another option, with an extensive taxidermy collection of local specimens.